davidpamos/MultiModes/README.md

 MultiModes is a python code to extract the most significant frequencies of a sample of classical pulsating stars

 # Input
 - Directory with light curves in format .fits, corrected from 'outliers' and 'nan' values.
-Headers: 'TIME' and 'FLUX'
+Headers: 'TIME' and 'PDCSAP_FLUX'
 - ini.txt with the initial parameters:
   - sim_fit_n: Number of simultaneous peaks to be fit before extracting to the original light curve for obtaining the residual: 20 by default
   - max_freq: Maximum value of the analysed frequencies domain: 100 c/d by default (delta Scuti stars)